rasmi/public-tech/writing/Digital Public Infrastructure and Administrative Burden.md

 	* Informational definitions may be different even for similar-seeming questions (e.g. income) across programs.
 	* Enrollment in one benefit may affect or be contingent on enrollment for others.
 ## Part II: Strategies for improvement

+At each stage, burdens can be shifted upstream to either the administering agency, a third-party organization, or across all stages, technology.
 ## A framework for shifting burdens
 Summary/taxonomy of ways that burdens can be shifted, especially things that can be readily implemented.